rhildred/wordpress-cloud/README.md

 ## Installation

+Note: This repository is set up to deploy in a local environment using sqlite.
+The gh-pages version only works with php 7.0.x.

 1. Fork [the repository](https://github.com/rhildred/wordpress-heroku) to your own github
+1. Add any plugins and themes you need and test
 1. Create a new php app on on [Heroku](http://www.heroku.com/).
 1. Add a heroku postgres database to your app
 1. Deploy to Heroku from github